Find a Window of Wild: To Be in the Time of Covid-19

 Do we really miss the mass, insular, fleeting connections that modern society provides: strangers passing, standing in line, sitting next to one another?
 Probably not.

-We are simply less distracted and we are missing what we always miss: a deep connection with other living beings.
+We are simply less distracted and we are missing what we always miss: a connection with other living beings.

 I live on a mountain top surrounded by ponderosa forest.
 The forest has taught me that I do not miss the self-insular human beings who speed past on mountain bikes, chewing up the wilderness and leaving areas of destruction where nothing will grow—not one bit.